linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 9-Bailouts and Bank Failures/Conclude SL.md

 Our recommendations could have helped in three respects.
 First, from the perspective of the safety of the financial system, Bear Stearns was seriously undercapitalized.
 Public accounts of its demise emphasize the disagreement within the firm over whether to raise new equity or reduce risk.<sup>2</sup> Our proposals on capital rules (Chapter 5) would have forced Bear Stearns (and all other securities dealers) to have had more capital in the months and years leading up to the crisis.
 Our regulatory hybrid securities (Chapter 7) could also have been issued by Bear Stearns and converted in time to reduce its interest payments and debt overhang problems during this difficult time.

 Second, our proposal for compensation holdbacks (Chapter 6) would have provided an additional buffer against taxpayer losses when Bear Stearns failed.
 It might also have changed the discussions within the firm about whether to cut risk exposure and raise capital during the early stages of the World Financial Crisis.
 In the five years before it was absorbed by J.P.
 Morgan, Bear Stearns paid over \$17 billion in employee compensation and benefits.
-Our proposal for compensation holdbacks might have set aside\$ 2 billion or more of this total.<sup>3</sup> In the Bear Stearns rescue, the Federal Reserve provided J.P.
+Our proposal for compensation holdbacks might have set aside \$2 billion or more of this total.<sup>3</sup> In the Bear Stearns rescue, the Federal Reserve provided J.P.
 Morgan protection against losses on roughly \$30 billion of Bear Stearns' hard-to-value securities.
 This guarantee was structured so that the Fed had a senior loan against the assets of \$28.8 billion and J.P.
 Morgan had a junior loan of \$1.15 billion.
 As of December 31, 2009, the fair-market value of these securities had fallen to \$27.2 billion.
 Thus, compensation holdbacks would have materially reduced the Fed's risk on this loan.

 At the time of Bear Stearns' takeover, its employees were estimated to have held more than 30 percent of its outstanding shares.
 Thus, Bear Stearns seems to have satisfied the often heard corporate-governance proposal for improving the incentives of executives by making employees hold their firm's shares.
 As we explain in Chapter 6, however, the key compensation issue from the perspective of systemic risk is not better aligning the incentives of managers with shareholders' incentives.
 Managers who receive stock become more aligned with stockholders, but this does not align them with society.